We cast film.

 The Casting Society of America (CSA) was created in February of 1982 with the intent of establishing a recognized standard of professionalism in the casting field and providing its members with a support organization to further their goals and protect their common interests.The founding members of the organization (which at the time was called the American Society of Casting Directors) were Mike Fenton, Al Onorato and Joe Reich.
 By 1983, membership had grown to 39 and CSA began publishing a monthly newsletter for its members, reporting on casting-related news of interest.

 CSA currently boasts close to 1000 members.
 CSA Casting Directors and Associates work around the world, with members based in the United States, Canada, Europe, Australia and Africa.Today CSA acts as a global resource for producers, directors and creative teams seeking casting professionals, promotes the image of casting directors and associates worldwide, engages in a number of charitable activities, and supports its members by sharing important and helpful professional information of common interest.

-Russell Boast is the current President of the organization, which is headquartered in Hollywood.
-Past Presidents include Chemin Bernard, Russell Boast, Mary Buck, Pam Dixon, Mike Fenton, Jerold Franks, Robert Harbin, Beth Hymson-Ayer, Matthew Lessall, Rich Mento, Kim Williams, and Gary Zuckerbrod.
+Destiny Lilly is the current President of the organization.
+Past Presidents include Chemin Bernard, Russell Boast, Mary Buck, Pam Dixon, Mike Fenton, Jerold Franks, Robert Harbin, Richard Hicks, Beth Hymson-Ayer, Matthew Lessall, Rich Mento, Kim Williams, and Gary Zuckerbrod.

 2016 The Academy of Motion Picture Arts and Sciences holds a special event; "Perfect Choice: The Art of the Casting Director" acknowledging the work of legendary casting directors Lynn Stalmaster, Juliet Taylor and Mike Fenton.